 Step #3 – find the right version of the MTHFR gene

 Once you arrive at the raw data search field for 23andme, you simply scroll down the page and find the relevant version of MTHFR.
 You will see numerous results with your status for each under the “Your Genotype” column.

 The most researched MTHFR variants are MTHFR C677T (rs1801133) and MTHFR A1298C (rs1801131).
 First, stop and notice how similar the rsID numbers are for these genes!
 Next, scroll the “Marker / SNP” column and find these variants.

 Minor allele for A1298C is – C or G.

 Minor allele for C677T is – T or A.

 If 23andme shows one copy of the minor allele that represents a “heterozygous” mutation.
 If two copies, that is a homozygous mutation.
 Here you can see Here, you can see my call for MTHFR C677T is G/G, meaning I do not carry a risk allele.

-MTHFR is also one of the genes we report on in our custom nutrition plans.
+Although it doesn’t weigh heavily in our analysis, MTHFR is also one of the genes we report on in the methylation section of our custom nutrition plans.